 In 2015, Mark completed a Doctor of Musical Arts in Conducting at James Madison University.
 He serves as organist at St. Timothy’s Episcopal Church, Winston-Salem, NC, and divides his time between St. Timothy’s, teaching music classes at Guilford Tech Community College, and researching early English sacred music.
 Sara Ardrey-Graves, an Episcopal priest, is associate rector at St. Paul’s Episcopal Church in Winston-Salem.

-Susie Mahnke was hired as organist and choir director in May 2010.
-She plays the organ, directs the chancel choir and handbell choir, and oversees the Bach's Lunch Wednesdays at Noon Recital Series.
+Brennan Szafron was hired as organist and choir director in November 2021 following an 18 year tenure at the Episcopal Church of the Advent in Spartanburg, SC.
+He plays the organ, directs the chancel choir and handbell choir, and oversees the Bach's Lunch Wednesdays at Noon Recital Series.
 These recitals are performed by area musicians, and are well attended and appreciated by members of the Tryon community.

 The Chancel Choir, a dedicated group of 20 singers, leads the music for Sunday morning worship services and additional liturgical services during the year.

 Margaret Leach directed The Holy Cross Handbell Choir in 2011-2014.
 Susie Mahnke began directing the ringers in 2015.
+Brennan Szafron took over in 2021.
 The Handbell Choir rings three octaves of Malmark handbells (purchased in August 1979), and two octaves of choir chimes (purchased in October 2015).
-They ring at occasional Sunday morning worship services and at the 10:00 pm Christmas Eve service.
+They ring monthly at Sunday morning worship services and at the 10:00 pm Christmas Eve service.

 The church's grand piano (1933, 5'10 and 1/2" Steinway L), located in the nave, was purchased and rebuilt in 2012 with funds donated by parishioners.
 The piano is used for recitals and occasionally during worship services.

 The 44-rank pipe organ, with four-manual Aeolian Skinner console, continues to be maintained by John Dower and Stephen Spake, owners of Lincoln Pipe Organs, Lincolnton, NC.
 Organ concerts are performed by world-renowned artists, including Paul Jacobs in 2015 (a concert sponsored in conjunction with Tryon Concert Association) and Thomas Strauss, from Germany, in 2016.

 The Holy Cross Children's Choir is directed by Page Cargill.
 Jean Moore started the choir in 2017, and Page began directing in 2018.
 It is a growing, thriving group of children's voices.